LaunchCodeEducation/linux/content/git/walkthrough/merging/git-merge/index.md

 ![git-status-git-merge](pictures/git-status-git-merge.png?classes=border)

-You will have to decide what to keep and what to discard with regards to the conflicts that currently exist.

 ### What Changes to Keep?

 Paul and John both made changes to the `main.py` file.
 We need to decide which ones to keep and which to throw away.